 Isms, in my opinion, are not good.
 A person should not believe in an ism, he should believe in himself. – Ferris Bueller.

 Jo had always imagined himself somewhat like a grapefruit.
 Only not spherical or particularly orange.
 And comparatively less deadly than other fruits or vegetables (when dropped from a great height).
-Its possible that he felt misunderstood as a form of citrus.
+But mostly he took some getting used to.

 In any event, having recently fallen off his soapbox, he lay there, wondering, as people who fall off their soapboxes often do, about life and death and all that other stuff that comes in between.